Dhimmi: In modern times

 The dhimma and the jizya poll tax are no longer imposed in Muslim majority countries.
-In the 21st century, jizya is widely regarded as being at odds with contemporary secular conceptions of citizens' civil rights and equality before the law, although there have been occasional reports of religious minorities in conflict zones and areas subject to political instability being forced to pay jizya.
+In the 21st century, jizya is widely regarded as being at odds with contemporary secular conceptions of citizens' civil rights and equality before the law, although there have been reports of religious minorities in conflict zones and areas subject to political instability being forced to pay jizya.

-In 2009 it was claimed that the Taliban imposed the jizya on Pakistan's minority Sikh community after occupying some of their homes and kidnapping a Sikh leader.
+In 2009, it was reported that the Taliban imposed the jizya on Pakistan's minority Sikh community after occupying some of the Sikhs’ homes and kidnapping a Sikh leader.

-In 2013, the Muslim Brotherhood in Egypt occupied the town of Dalga immediately following the overthrow of Mohammed Morsi on 3 July, and reportedly imposed jizya on the 15,000 Christian Copts living there.
-However, in autumn of that same year Egyptian authorities were able to retake control of the town following two prior failed attempts.
+In 2013, the Muslim Brotherhood in Egypt occupied the town of Dalga immediately following the overthrow of Mohammed Morsi on 3 July, and reportedly imposed jizya taxes on the 15,000 Christian Copts living in the town.
+In autumn of that same year, Egyptian authorities were able to retake control of the town, following two prior failed attempts.